Bengals–Browns rivalry: 1980–1990: Playoff contenders

-1991-95 Browns' dominance and move
+1991–1995: Browns' dominance and move

 Under head coach Bill Belichick, the Browns dominated the series during these years, going 8–2, including a seven-game winning streak from 1992 to 1995.

 On September 4, 1994, the teams opened the season at Riverfront Stadium.
 The Browns won the game, 28–20, highlighted by an Eric Metcalf 94-yard punt return for a touchdown, a Browns franchise record.
 The game featured the first successful two-point conversion in NFL history, when Cleveland punter Tom Tupa ran into the end zone on a fake extra point attempt.

 On October 29, 1995, the Browns defeated the Bengals 29–26 in overtime.
 Browns kicker Matt Stover kicked five field-goals for the Browns including the overtime game-winner.

 On November 6, 1995, Modell announced his intention to relocate the Browns to Baltimore following the season: most of the team's sponsors pulled their support in response, leaving Cleveland Municipal Stadium devoid of advertising during the team's final weeks.

 The Browns defeated the Bengals in the final game played at Cleveland Municipal Stadium, 26–10, in the Browns' only win following the announcement of the move.

-1999–2010 Browns' return and struggles for both teams
+1999–2010: Browns' return and struggles for both teams

-The Browns returned to the NFL in 1999.
+The Browns returned to the NFL as an expansion franchise in 1999.
 Both teams struggled throughout the next decade.
 The Browns made a playoff appearance in 2002, while the Bengals made it to the playoffs in 2005 and 2009, although neither team won a playoff game during this time.
 Both teams had years in which they finished with the worst record in the NFL (the Browns in 1999 and the Bengals in 2002), and thus were awarded the top pick in the following year's draft.

 On October 10, the teams met for the first time since the Browns' return.
 The Bengals won the game at the new Cleveland Browns Stadium, 18–17.
 Rookie quarterback Akili Smith led the Bengals on a 12-play touchdown drive in the final 2:04 to deny the Browns their first win.
 In that game, Browns kicker Phil Dawson scored a rushing touchdown on a fake field goal play.
 On December 12, the Bengals defeated the Browns 44–28 in the last game at Riverfront Stadium (at the time renamed Cinergy Field).

 The Browns and Bengals opened Paul Brown Stadium on September 10, 2000, a 24–7 Browns' win.

 On December 28, 2003 in Cincinnati, the Browns defeated the Bengals 22–14, to knock the Bengals out of playoff contention in the final regular season game.